choulab/lab-website/content/home/slider.md

 [[item]]
   title = "DNA nanotechnology"
-  content = "We are programming DNA to create nanoscale devices and using these devices to probe and manipulate biological systems<br>(Image courtesy of Dr. Rasmus Sorensen)" align = "left"
+  content = "We program DNA to create nanoscale devices and using these devices to probe and manipulate biological systems<br>(Image courtesy of Dr. Rasmus Sorensen)" align = "left"

   #overlay_color = "#555"  # An HTML color value.